-- Help files provide detailed information on SEATERM, SEASAVE V7, and SBE Data Processing. - NMEATest, a NMEA navigation device simulation program, is part of the SBE Data Processing installation. - Separate software manuals on CD-ROM contain detailed information on the setup and use of the software. - Sea-Bird also supplies an older version of SEASAVE, SEASAVE-Win32.
-However, all SEASAVE instructions in this manual are written for SEASAVE V7.
-See SEASAVE-Win32's manual and/or Help files if you prefer to use the older software.
+- Help files provide detailed information on the software. - NMEATest, a NMEA navigation device simulation program, is part of the SBE Data Processing installation. - Separate software manuals on CD-ROM contain detailed information on Seasave and SBE Data Processing. - Sea-Bird supplies the current version of our software when you purchase an instrument.
+As software revisions occur, we post the revised software on our website.
+See our website for the latest software version number, a description of the software changes, and instructions for downloading the software.